-Internal Drive Bays: Internal drives are installed in bays.
-Your server comes with one 3.5-inch, 1.44 MB diskette drive and one CD-ROM drive.
+Internal drive bays: Internal drives are installed in bays.
+The server comes with one 3.5-inch, 1.44 MB diskette drive and one CD-ROM drive.

 - 1 Bay 1

-- Bay 2
+- 2 Bay 2

-- 2 3 4 Bay 3
+- Bay 3

-- Bay 4
+- 3 4 Bay 4

-- 5 6 Bay 5
+- 5 Bay 5

 - Bay 6

-- 7 Hot-sw 8 Remov 9 Bay B Hot-swap bays
+- Hot-swap bays

 - Removable-media bays

+- 6 7 8 9 Bay B

 - 10 Bay A

-- CD-ROM drive bay
+- CD-ROM drive bay 11

 - 12 Diskette drive bay

-Your server contains hardware that lets you replace a failed hard disk drive without turning off the server.
-Therefore, you have the advantage of continuing to operate your system while a hard disk drive is removed or installed.
+The server contains hardware that lets you replace a failed hard disk drive without turning off the server.
+Therefore, you have the advantage of continuing to operate the system while a hard disk drive is removed or installed.
 These drives are known as hot-swappable drives.
 They are also referred to as hot-swap drives.

-Each hot-swap drive bay has two indicator lights on the front of the server (see "Information LED Panel" on page 210).
+Each hot-swap drive bay has two indicator lights on the front of the server (see "Information LED panel" on page 209).
 If the amber Hard Disk Status light for a drive is lit continuously, that individual drive is faulty and needs to be replaced.
 When the Hard Disk Status light indicates a drive fault, you can replace a hot-swap drive without turning off the server.